GSA-TTS/gitlab-runner-cloudgov/README.md

     ```
     cf push --vars-file vars.yml
     ```
-7. Check to see that the runner has registered itself in GitLab
+7. Check to see that the runner has registered itself in GitLab under your project repository under Settings -> CI/CD -> Runners (Expand)

+At this point the runner should be available to run jobs.
+See [Use GitLab - Use CI/CD to build your application - Getting started](https://docs.gitlab.com/ee/ci/) for much more on GitLab CI/CD and runners.

 ## TODO